eloylp/goomerang/README.md

 This library provides an
 out-of-the-box [Grafana](https://grafana.com/) [dashboard](lab/grafana/provisioning/dashboards/goomerang.json) which should cover the basic usage.
 Users of the library are encouraged to adapt it at discretion.

+# Contributing

+Contributions are welcome !
+If you think something could be improved, request a new feature or just want to leave some feedback, please check our [contributing](CONTRIBUTING.md) guide.